octree-gva/.github/profile/README.md

 </p><br />

 <h2 >
-Octree launch software for sustainable societies.
+Octree launches software for sustainable societies.
 Based in Geneva, we ideate, build and maintain softwares with purpose.
 </h2>
 <h4>
 <a href="https://octree.ch/en/decidim-civic-tech/">Decidim & civic techs</a> |